oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 *minv*, *maxv*

 ### 3.2.2 Field Options
 Field options apply to one field within a type definition.
+The options in Table 3-3 are structural elements of the type definition.

-If FieldType is a JADN type ([Table 3-1](#table-3-1-jadn-types)), FieldOptions may contain type options applicable to that FieldType.
+If FieldType is a JADN type ([Table 3-1](#table-3-1-jadn-types)), FieldOptions MAY contain type options from [Table 3-2](#table-3-2-type-options) applicable to that type.
-If FieldType is a Defined type, FieldOptions MUST NOT contain any type options ([Table 3-2](#table-3-2-type-options)).
+If FieldType is a Defined type, FieldOptions MUST NOT contain options from [Table 3-2](#table-3-2-type-options).
+If FieldOptions contains the *enum* option, FieldType MUST be a type with Fields.

-FieldOptions MUST contain zero or one instance of each of the following field options:
+FieldOptions MUST contain zero or one instance of each of the options from Table 3-3.
+FieldOptions MUST NOT contain both *enum* and *tfield*; they are mutually exclusive.

 ###### Table 3-3.
 Field Options